New climate-conscious post facility targets Net Zero with collaborative production model powered by Sony’s Ci Media Cloud Platform.

 Launched in September 2022 by award-winning TV and content creation group Zinc Media, Bumblebee is a distinctive new breed of post-production company.
 Created with sustainability at its core, Bumblebee is harnessing technological innovation in its quest to become a Net Zero facility.

-“The key thing that distinguishes us is how we engage with production” explains Zinc Media Group CTO Olly Strous who has scrutinised every aspect of the new company’s operations.
+“The key thing that distinguishes us is how we engage with production,” explains Zinc Media Group CTO Olly Strous, who has scrutinized every aspect of the new company’s operations.
 “Making post production sustainable is one thing.
-But actually where the real impact is being done is in production.
+But actually, production is where the real impact is being done.
 It’s how can we empower production to be more sustainable.”

-Olly also praises the power Ci gives for team members to collaborate on projects from anywhere in the world, sharing written notes and on-screen annotations to clips.
-“With remote working so much was lost in translation, whereas with frame-accurate feedback suddenly it doesn’t matter where you are in the world.
+Olly also praises the power Ci gives team members to collaborate on projects from anywhere in the world, sharing written notes and on-screen annotations to clips.
+“With remote working, so much was lost in translation, whereas with frame-accurate feedback, suddenly it doesn’t matter where you are in the world.
 You’re getting the right information, on the right frame.
-This ultimately means the programme gets made, and it gets made in a timely manner, as if the person was sat next to you.”
+This ultimately means the program gets made, and it gets made in a timely manner, as if the person was sitting next to you.”